 Instead of showing a gazillion URLs and the corresponding results, Google uses aggregate scores and URL groups to make the results slightly less intimidating.
 For any issue, you’ll see a number of URLs getting the same score or issue.
 So it might be that from a specific URL, 70 other URLs suffer from the same performance issues.
 That makes it easier to uncover issues on a grander scale because all these pages probably have the same problems.
 Of course, you can do a deep-dive and check individual pages by clicking on the URL list and picking a URL to analyze using PageSpeed Insights.

 The same goes for scoring.
 Grouping makes it easier to digest the results.
-The Speed report in Search Console focuses mainly on FCP and FID, as mentioned above.
+The Core Web Vitals report in Search Console focuses mainly on FCP and FID, as mentioned above.
 It’s a good idea to keep an eye on PageSpeed Insights as well, as this has a multitude of other metrics, graphics of the loading process and suggestions to improve the results.

-In the Speed report, the FCP and FID are calculated from all the visits to those particular pages.
+In the Core Web Vitals report, Google calculates the FCP and FID from all the visits to those particular pages.